near-examples/workshop--exploring-near-apis/challenges/managing-keys-with-near-shell.md

 ### Login using NEAR Shell

-Login with NEAR Shell to authorize it for `FullAccess` use with a new or existing NEAR account
+Login with NEAR Shell to authorize it for `FullAccess` use with a new or existing NEAR account.
+You must create an account in this step if you don't already have one

+_Using Gitpod?_

+- Click **Open Preview** button (will appear in the middle of 3 blue buttons)

 ```sh
 near login